-In 2018, the Therapy Cap was rescinded, but CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
-In 2019 those limits are:
+Although the Therapy Cap was rescinded in 2018, CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
+In 2020 those limits are:

-No. As of January 1, 2018 there is no exception process and you can no longer use a KX modifier for medically necessary services that exceed the cap.
+No. Since January 1, 2018 there has been no exception process and you can no longer use a KX modifier for medically necessary services that exceed the cap.

-No. The manual medical review process for claims that exceed $3700 expired on December 31, 2017.
-There is now a targeted review process instead.
+No. There is now a targeted review process instead.

 When there is not an exceptions process in place the therapy threshold applies to all outpatient setting with the exception of hospitals.